 Cuesta del Lipán (Lipan Slope) is a section of steep zigzag on the National Route 52, located in the department of Tumbaya, province of Jujuy, Argentina.

-The road that crosses the hill, totally asphalted, has the origin in the town of Purmamarca and reaches its peak (maximum height of the road) in the Abra de Potrerillos at an elevation of 4,170 meters above sea level.
-After this point, the RN52 continues through the Salinas Grandes to Paso de Jama.
+The road that crosses the hill, totally asphalted, has the origin in the town of Purmamarca and reaches its peak (maximum height of the road) in the Abra de Potrerillos at an elevation of 4.170 meters above sea level.
+Beyond this point, the RN52 continues through the Salinas Grandes to Paso de Jama.